 A clause in my Insurance Policy requires that all notes and personal information is stored for a period of 7 years and thereafter securely destroyed.
 I declare that client personal information and notes is destroyed either by shredding, which is collected by my local council as part of recycling, or by burning.

-The Facebook Page has been set up in good faith to allow the public access to inspirational material and quotes, and further to allow me to advertise my business.
+The Facebook Page, Peaceful Soul Therapies, has been set up in good faith to allow the public access to inspirational material and quotes, and further to allow me to advertise my business.
 If a client chooses to leave a review of my services on the Facebook Page then please be aware that this Page is viewed by Public and therefore the review will not be displayed confidentially, in these circumstances the client does this at their own risk.

 If a client wishes to leave a review then, to protect client confidentiality and privacy, particularly for Counselling, that review may be sent by email directly to Susan Collins at firstname.lastname@example.org.
-Once the email is received then Susan will anonymise the review and post onto the website.
-This maintains client confidentiality.
+Once the email is received, I will anonymise the review and post onto the website.
+This maintains client confidentiality and privacy.